WGLab/LinkedSV/README.md

 2. Python (version: >= 2.7 python 3 is supported)

-3. Python packages: sklearn, scipy, numpy, gzip, psutil, subprocess, bisect, math, argparse, pandas, seaborn, datetime
+3. Python packages: sklearn, scipy, numpy, gzip, psutil, subprocess, bisect, math, argparse, pandas, seaborn, datetime.
+Among these, `math`, `subprocess`, `gzip` and `bisect` are included in the python standard library, meaning that they should be already installed with python.

 You can use `pip` to install a python package.
-You can use the following command to install these python packages.
+You can use the following command to install all the required python packages.

 ```
-pip install --user sklearn scipy numpy gzip psutil subprocess bisect math argparse pandas seaborn datetime
+pip install --user sklearn scipy numpy psutil argparse pandas seaborn datetime
 ```

 The `--user` tells pip to install the seaborn in your own directory, so that you don't need root access.